Abstr4/TodoSeUsaNet7/README.md

 ## Features

 - An accounts system (register, login, and logout) implemented with .NET Identity to ensure data security.
-- CRUD operations over products, clients and bills.
+- CRUD operations over products, clients and invoices.
 - Listing, searching and filtering the entities above.
 - **[Demo version](#demo-environment)**